 Although nearly all BSPs give all possible memory to the C Program Heap at initialization, it is possible for a BSP to configure the initial size of the heap small and let it grow on demand.
-If the BSP wants to dynamically extend the heap used by the C Library memory allocation routines (i.e. malloc family), then thesbrk routine must be functional.
+If the BSP wants to dynamically extend the heap used by the C Library memory allocation routines (i.e. malloc family), then the "sbrk" routine must be functional.
 The following is the prototype for this routine:

+'''

 void sbrk(size_t increment)

+'''

-The increment amount is based upon the sbrk_amount parameter passed to the bsp_libc init during system initialization.
-Historically initialization of the C Library was done as part of the BSP's Pretasking Hook but now the BSP Boot Card Framework can perform this operation.
+The increment amount is based upon the sbrk_amount parameter passed to the bsp_libc_init during system initialization.